 [33449] Dec 05 09:52:03 Not backgrounding

-Step 3: Configure Visual Studio Code
+Step 3: Configure the Shell and Visual Studio Code

 Before doing this, set up Visual Studio Code for remote development via SSH following the official guide, including SSH key-based authentication.
 Next, open the SSH config file by searching for “Remote-SSH: Open SSH Configuration File…” from the command palette (invoked via Ctrl+Shift+P), and add the following configuration: